kmate/puszacode-2025/public/tasks/day-3.md

 **Your task:**
 Create the method and rotate `new int[]{5, 10, 15, 20, 25, 30}` by 4 positions.
 Return the element at index 2 of the rotated array as the unlock code.

-**Hint:** Use modulo (k % length) to handle rotations larger than array size, then use array copying or reversal technique!